 Comments (CO) Domain

 Comments submitted in the CO domain should be relevant to study interpretation.
+To reduce ambiguity, abbreviations in any free text field should be avoided or outlined in the nSDRG.

 4.1.4 General Considerations: SDTM, SEND, and/or ADaM